-- I. Talk it over with a friend, relative, spouse, lover, or even your pet cat.
+- 1. Talk it over with a friend, relative, spouse, lover, or even your pet cat.
 Sometimes just articulating the problem will steer you towards a solution. - 2.
 Look for hints from fellow gamers using one of the major on-line services.
-Compuserve, Prodigy, and GEnie all have active gamer areas and forums. - 3.
-Look for hints in game magazines.
+Compuserve, Prodigy, and GEnie all have active gamer areas and forums. - Look for hints in game magazines.
 Many computer game magazines will run walk-throughs or articles on strategy for specific games.
 These features will often contain specific hints (if not the answers) to most if not all of the puzzles. - 4.
 Call our 24-hour automated hint line at 1-900-933-CLUE (1-900-933-2583) for hints and answers.
-The cost is a reasonable \$.75 a minute.
-Children under 18 must first obtain their parents' permission to call.
-From Canada call 1-900-number to be announced; the cost is \$.95 Canadian per minute.
-For 1-900-number information please call 1-800-407-4808).
-Touch-Tone telephone is required. - 5.
+The cost is a reasonable \$.75 for the first minute and \$.50 for each minute thereafter. - 5.
 Order a hint book by calling the appropriate number as listed in the front of this manual.